njerezlillo/improvedprocesscapability/README.md

 pwexp.R: This contains all the main functions associated with the piecewise exponential model.

-capability.R: Includes the implementation of the Process Capability Indices.
+capability.R: Includes the implementation of the process capability indices.

 ## Application: